Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 5

 |7.4

-Want to place a bet on a player prop for Jalen Brunson or another Knicks player?
+Want to place a bet on a player prop for Julius Randle or another Knicks player?
 Get a first deposit bonus when you sign up for DraftKings Sportsbook using our link today!

 Looking to place a futures bet on the Knicks?
 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.